Large-scale Corporate Investigations: Multi-agency international investigations are here to stay

 The results are all the same: you’re under investigation.

-In 2019, this most likely means you’re in trouble in more than one place: multi-jurisdictional investigations are more than ever the norm, rather than the exception.
+These days this most likely means you’re in trouble in more than one place: multi-jurisdictional investigations are more than ever the norm, rather than the exception.

 Over the course of a multijurisdictional investigation, companies discover what they are made of.
 Some companies will be resilient – they are prepared with comprehensive compliance programs and have the information and the resources they need to respond to regulators.
 Others will sustain serious damage – the rot will be too deep, the response too chaotic and, in the end, the penalty too big.